Anju (actress): Career

-Anju is an Indian actress best known for her work in Malayalams and Tamil films.
-She hails from Tamil Nadu and is now acting in tele films and soap operas.
-She debuted at the age of two with the Tamil movie Uthiripookkal in 1979.
+Anju debuted at the age of two with the Tamil movie Uthiripookkal in 1979.
 She had acted in a Kannada and Telugu movies as well.
 She won the Kerala State Film Award for Best Actress in 1988 for the movie Rukmini.
+The film sometimes spelled Rugmini was directed by K. P. Kumaran.
+She became known as Baby Anju because of her early roles as Child artist.